opensearch-project/project-website/_posts/2025-05-05-date-histogram-optimizations.md

 However, as data volume grows, the computation required for these aggregations can slow down analysis and dashboard responsiveness.
 Traditionally, aggregations iterated over every relevant document to place it into the correct time bucket, a method that becomes inefficient at scale.

 About a year ago, we embarked on an ambitious journey to improve date histogram aggregation performance in OpenSearch.
 What started as incremental optimizations led to dramatic improvements - in some cases up to 100x faster query responses.
-This post shares our story of achieved those remarkable results and evolution of those optimization.
+This post shares our story of achieving those remarkable results and evolution of those optimizations.

-## Understanding the Aggregation Types

-Before diving into optimizations, let's quickly cover the fundamentals.
-OpenSearch supports three main types of aggregations:
-1. **Metric Aggregations**: Used for computing statistics like min, max, sum, or average
-2. **Bucket Aggregations**: Groups documents together (by date, terms, or ranges)
-3. **Pipeline Aggregations**: Combines multiple aggregations, using output from one as input to another As part of this blog, we will mainly focus on Date Histogram aggregations which is subtype of Bucket Aggregations

 ## Why optimize Date Histograms: Use cases and benefits